 YES!
 All National Dance Day participants receive free event parking.

-All National Dance Day Classe are located inside of the CSUB Student Recreation Center, a short walk from the K1 and K2 parking lot.
-Upon check-in, our volunteers will alert you to where your dance studio is located.
+All National Dance Day Classe are located inside of Mechanics Bank Theater.
+Upon check-in, our volunteers will alert you to where your dance class is located.

 Established in 2010 by American Dance Movement co-founder, Nigel Lythgoe, and Congresswoman Eleanor Holmes Norton, National Dance Day is an annual celebration dedicated to dance, that encourages Americans of all ages to incorporate dance into their lives.
 By creating a focused day of celebration to show support for dance as a valuable form of exercise and of artistic expression, American Dance Movement aims to educate the public about dance and its many benefits, as well as make dance accessible and inclusive to everyone.